ecancer/ecancer.github.io/docs/index.md

+---
-# Welcome to the ecancer API
+title: Welcome to the ecancer API
+---

 ## Accessing the API